The Soldier's Details

 Below: In 1911 James and Ellen Wenn celebrated their Golden Wedding Anniversary.

-Below: Stan is included in POWs rescued at Notogawa, September 1945
+Below: He is included in POWs rescued at Notogawa, September 1945

 Below, former POWs arrive in Western Australia 22 October 1945.